RiDeag/Stilig/README.md

 * Toggle the sidebar by toggling header auto-hide (Default keybind is shift + h).

 * Click the "S" in "WATCHED THREADS" to open the thread watcher menu.
-Unfortunately, the menu still needs some tweaking, which is why it looks like a mess :(
+Unfortunately, it still needs some tweaking, which is why the thread watcher menu looks like a mess :(

 Installation (assuming Firefox)
 -------------------------------